 We ask that authors think about the broader impact and ethical considerations of their work.
 For example, authors may consider whether there is potential use for the data or methods to create or exacerbate unfair bias.
 Reviewers cannot directly reject papers based on ethical considerations but can flag papers for ethical concerns by the conference organizers, who may decide to reject papers based on these grounds (e.g., if the primary application directly causes harm or injury).

-All submissions are not allowed to have been recently accepted or simultaneously being under review at another conference or journal.
+Submissions are not allowed to have been accepted or to simultaneously be under review at another conference or journal.
 If this rule should be violated, the organizers will reject the submission or remove the paper from the proceedings.